FabrizioMoggio/EdgeCloud/documentation/SupportingDocuments/API_Documentation/Traffic_Influence_API_Documentation.md

 - DELETE response code modified as 202.
 The Deletion request is accepted (not yet completed)
 - Added response code 400 (bad request) to POST
 - General improvement in documentation
+- applicationId changed into appId and instanceId changed into appInstanceId

 ##  References